jeroenvandijk/chess-validator/README.md

 # Chess validator on Convex

-This project demonstrates how a non-trivial application—full chess move verification—can be implemented and executed on [Convex](https://convex.world/), a decentralised ledger with a Lisp-based smart-contract environment.
+This project demonstrates how a non-trivial application — full chess move verification — can be implemented and executed on [Convex](https://convex.world/), a decentralised ledger with a Lisp-based smart-contract environment.
 It serves both as a functional chess engine and as a practical reference for writing, testing, and deploying Convex actor code.

 ## 🎯 Project Goals